skylafalls/fg-video-reviews/2025/11/vid-1.md

 A few moments of casual speed ups before we get to a new number ("Capacity Limit of Capacity Limit") and the audio and video getting much more chaotic.
-[This segment](https://youtu.be/XmnMZQvEZpg?t=1443) that was made by Polstok honestly reminds me a lot of what I would do for A.E. versions, especially of his use of the classic filmora effects I recongize.
-I like the familar feeling.
+[This segment](https://youtu.be/XmnMZQvEZpg?t=1443) that was made by Polstok honestly reminds me a lot of what I would do for A.E. versions, especially of his use of the classic filmora effects I recognize.
+I like the familiar feeling.

 Then it sort of turns, well I don't really know how to describe it.
 Like a very chaotic A.E. version, it sort of goes all over the place and you can't really understand the pattern.